 1) Google Mail is different than Outlook and I'm concerned about production time lost.

-- Based on survey data collected from university employees about how we currently organize email inboxes, we are confident that the time saved from deleting and archiving emails will more than make up for the time needed to transition.
-Google Mail offers the same functionality as stand alone email clients like Outlook with added benefits related to accessibility, collaboration, and simplicity.
+- Google Mail offers the same functionality as stand alone email clients like Outlook with added benefits related to accessibility, collaboration, and simplicity.

-- Pepperdine IT will be offering many ways to learn about the upgraded email.
+- Pepperdine IT offers many ways to learn about the Google Mail.
 Training will be available through online videos, group trainings, interactive video training using a Chrome Extension, and step-by-step walkthroughs.

-2) Is there an equivalent for Outlook Tasks in Google Apps?
+2) Is there an equivalent for Outlook Tasks in G Suite?

 - Yes.
 Google Mail provides a built in task function that is similar to Outlook tasks.
 You can read more about it on this Google Support webpage.

-4) Will we still have access to the Global Address list that is currently used in Outlook?
+3) Do we have access to the Global Address list?

-- The Global Address List (GAL) will be available through Google Mail.
-As an added benefit, the (GAL) will available across devices meaning you can still access the (GAL) while you are away from your desktop computer or on your mobile device.
+- The Global Address List (GAL) is available through Google Mail.
+As an added benefit, the (GAL) is available across devices, meaning you can still access the (GAL) while you are away from your desktop computer or on your mobile device.

 - Yes, absolutely.
 Learn about the "Find A Time" tool and others in the Calendar Basics video on our Email Upgrade YouTube Playlist.